• ABOUT

 Fast forward to today, somewhere between the rise of Instagram and the cultural weight of “soft life,” weddings have become something else entirely: a performance.
 Intimate weddings have been replaced by a high-stakes, multi-million naira theatre production.
 The quiet blessings have been drowned out by the roar of smoke machines, and the intimate gathering has been swapped for a star-studded cast and invite-only spectators.

 For many couples today, the goal is no longer just to get married—it’s to be seen getting married.
-Preferably in high definition, with drone shots, coordinated bridal trains, and a reception entrance dramatic enough to trend.
+Preferably in high definition, with drone shots that look like a tourism ad, coordinated bridal trains, and a reception entrance dramatic enough to break the Nigerian internet.

 QUIZ: Plan A Wedding And We’ll Reveal Which Zodiac Sign You’re Destined To Marry